Best Places to Visit in NJ – Must See NJ Destinations!

 They serve huge portions, matzoh ball soup, lox, and even fresh turkey legs.
 They even serve pastrami on their burgers and have a quarter-pound frankfurter.

-Dinosaur’s BBQ on the other hand is known for their pork.
+Dinosaur’s BBQ on the other hand is known for its pork.
 Their ribs and pulled pork are their main staples but they also barbeque catfish, chicken, rib-eye, and beef ribs!
-They also have a gluten free and kid’s menu available.
+They also have a gluten-free and kid’s menu available.

 For dessert Nasto’s is known for their old school Italian desserts and ice cream, serving traditional sfogliatelle and even cannolis, and is a delight for kids and adults of all ages.

 7. Fort Lee

 Fort Lee is a geographically significant town in NJ because it is located on the Hudson River Palisades, steep cliffs that give an incredible view of NYC and that are a National Natural Landmark.

 Fort Lee Historic Park is the best place to see an unreal view of the George Washington Bridge and the NYC skyline and commemorates the Battle of Fort Lee during the Revolutionary War.
 For photographers, this may be the best place to snap a shot.
 It also is a prime place to get on the Palisades Interstate Parkway to take the 42-mile scenic ride from the George Washington Bridge to the Bear Mountain Bridge in NY, with tons of lookouts to see the unique rock formations and the Hudson.